tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 If your application targets **Accessibility**, you will find the phone number verification flow perfectly clear for those users that rely on TalkBack.
 There is no need to be pasting digits into small boxes, or attempt to replay the code from another application.

-###### Phil: very interesting read here https://www.w3.org/WAI/WCAG21/Understanding/accessible-authentication what if we add a section on this?